Against the odds? Five Generations Cab one of South Africa’s very best!

 However, if there’s one district that stands out as pretty much unchallenged when it comes to its strong suit, it’s Stellenbosch in terms of Cabernet – Sauvignon or Franc.
-Virtually all of the top so-called Bordeaux-style red blends led by Cab and/or Merlot are from Stellenbosch, and when you talk single-varietal Cabernet Sauvignon, WO Stellenbosch applies to eight of the country’s Top 10 and around 90% of the Top 50.
-The two exceptions among the front-runners?
-An auction reserve, Nederburg Private Bin R163 from the neighbouring district of Paarl, and Cederberg Five Generations, from a ward some 200km north of Stellenbosch, inland rather than coastal and over 800m higher above sea level.
+Virtually all of the top so-called Bordeaux-style red blends led by Cab and/or Merlot are from Stellenbosch, and when you talk single-varietal Cabernet Sauvignon, WO Stellenbosch applies to seven of the country’s Top 10 and around 90% of the Top 50.
+The three exceptions among the front-runners?
+Boekenhoutskloof Franschhoek Cabernet Sauvignon (they also have a Stellenbosch version), an auction reserve in the form of Nederburg Private Bin R163 from the neighbouring district of Paarl, and Cederberg Five Generations, from a ward some 200km north of Stellenbosch, inland rather than coastal and over 800m higher above sea level.

 Cederberg is an exception to the rule in more ways than one!
 The brand also features among the Top 10 Sauvignon Blanc and Top 10 Shiraz, and so successful is the Cabernet from cellarmaster David Nieuwoudt’s outfit that besides the flagship, even the ‘standard’ version ranks among South Africa’s Top 20.
 It’s not as if the flagship scrapes into the SA Top 10 – it’s easily among the top half dozen; a shoo-in.